matuteiglesias/journal/content/Accounting/2025-01-03_Outstanding_Debt_Computation_and_Analysis.md

 - Inspected DataFrame structure for groupby operations and adjusted accordingly.

 ### Achievements
-- Successfully computed outstanding debt and developed functions for ledger [[data analysis]].
+- Successfully computed outstanding debt and developed functions for ledger data analysis.
 - Generated time series for the 10th and 25th of each month from January 2022 to December 2025.
 - Corrected errors in payment grouping and ensured data integrity.